pymor/conda-forge-windows-vagrant-builder/msedgewin10_newssh/README.md

    ```
    You can delete the `.box` file after this step if you want.

+The last three steps are automated in the script `make-the-box.sh`.
+It’s
+recommended that you go through the full process manually the first time,
+however, in case anything funky happens with your Vagrant setup.

 If you create a derived box using this new box as base, you will be able to
 SSH into it and get a pretty decent interactive PowerShell prompt.
 To
 provision it with a PowerShell script, use the following parameters: